-ICB will carry out on-site inspections on a risk-sensitive basis or when prompted by a desk-based inspection.
+ICB will carry out virtual and on-site inspections on a risk-based approach or when prompted by a Member Review.

 When ICB advises a practice that it is to be inspected, the practice must co-operate fully with the inspector.
 The practice must make available such documentation as is requested either before, during or after the visit, and make staff available for interview.
 Uncooperative behaviour will be considered when determining what fines, sanctions or other actions are taken.
 At the end of the inspection, the inspector will discuss their findings and will normally indicate that the practice has been found either: